wp-plugins/adaptive-images/readme.txt

 = Default breakpoints =

- - `1024px` wide screens
+ - 1024px wide screens
- - `640px` wide screens
+ - 640px wide screens
- - `480px` wide screens
+ - 480px wide screens

-The plugin takes into account each device in its portait orientation.
+The plugin takes into account each device in its landscape -that is its largest- orientation.

 = How to test it =